Statue of Edward Jenner, London

-In 1853, the year that United Kingdom legislated for compulsory vaccination, the sculptor Calder Marshall gained attention from the medical community for his bust of Jenner which was shown at The Great Exhibition in1851, and a public fund to establish a London memorial was launched.
-International donations were generous, but the British public were less supportive, and Caldwell Marshall was left 'seriously out of pocket'.
-Despite this, the finished statue, unveiled by Queen Victoria's consort, Prince Albert, was a 'triumph for the vaccinationist cause'.
+In 1853, the year that United Kingdom legislated for compulsory vaccination, the sculptor Calder Marshall gained attention from the medical community for his bust of Jenner which was shown at the Great Exhibition in 1851, and a public fund to establish a London memorial was launched.
+International donations were generous, but the British public were less supportive, and Caldwell Marshall was left "seriously out of pocket".
+Despite this, the finished statue, unveiled by Queen Victoria's consort, Prince Albert, was a "triumph for the vaccinationist cause".

 The prominent memorial was opposed by anti-vaccinationists, but even more strongly by the military, as Trafalgar Square, in 1858, only included statues of notable military figures.
-As a newspaper at the time suggested '...the veterans of the Horse Guards and Admiralty were scandalised at the idea of a mere civilian, a doctor, having a place in such distinguished company, and moreover daring to be seated while his betters were standing'.
+As a newspaper at the time noted, "the veterans of the Horse Guards and Admiralty were scandalised at the idea of a mere civilian, a doctor, having a place in such distinguished company, and moreover daring to be seated while his betters were standing".

-Despite calls by The Times, and in Parliament, for Jenner's statue to be moved, with royal support it remained in place until two months after the death of the Prince Consort in December, 1861.
+Despite calls by The Times, and in Parliament, for Jenner's statue to be moved, with royal support it remained in place until two months after the death of the Prince Consort in December 1861.
 In 1862, the physician Frederick William Headland compared the military statues to Jenner's, and noted that they remained in Trafalgar Square "because they killed their fellow-creatures, whereas he only saved them".
-A proposal to return the statue to a more prominent location was suggested in a letter to The Times in 1923, and again in 1937.
+A proposal to return the statue to a more prominent location was made in a letter to The Times in 1923, and again in 1937.
 In 2010, the 30th anniversary of the eradication of smallpox that began with Jenner's vaccine, a new campaign to return the statue to Trafalgar Square began.